-Two of the most claimed for studies under Shakespeare’s works are those of “Hamlet” and “Macbeth”.
-While “Hamlet” is a rather extended play with intense diatribe on the complexities of human nature including a play within a play theme, “Macbeth” is a rather short one which quickly leads the protagonist on the path to self destruction and downfall.
+Two of the most claimed studies under Shakespeare’s works are those of “Hamlet” and “Macbeth”.
+While “Hamlet” is a rather extended play with an intense diatribe on the complexities of human nature, including a play within a play theme, “Macbeth” is a rather short one that quickly leads the protagonist to self-destruction and downfall.

-“Hamlet” as a play is much different to “Macbeth” and although they have many shared themes including political notions of right heirs and usurpation, the two protagonists are very different from one another.
+“Hamlet” as a play is much different from “Macbeth,” Although they have many shared themes, including political notions of right heirs and usurpation, the two protagonists are very different.
 The examples of these two plays bring in two very diverse treatments of tragedies that the genius of Shakespeare was capable of.
-In fact Macbeth comes as the antagonist in the play while no matter what Hamlet does, our sympathies largely tilt towards him.
-Macbeth began as a loyal vassal but then continued on his downward projection of ambitions fueled by the prophecies as well as his unscrupulous wife.

-The play is a tragedy that tries to save balance in a world that has lost its place in ideals and familiar values.
+The play is a tragedy that tries to save the balance in a world that has lost its place in ideals and typical values.

-Macbeth on the other hand is an autumnal character who could have been weighed wiser with the intensity of political and administrative awareness he would have gained.
-But he comes from the point of a planned treachery though he does not get propelled to them by solo motives alone.
-He gets conjoined help for his plans through the supernatural spirits and his wife and gets drowned in the tide which ultimately kills him.
+On the other hand, Macbeth is an autumnal character who could have been weighed wiser with the intensity of political and administrative awareness he would have gained.
+But he comes from the point of planned treachery though he does not get propelled to them by sole motives alone.
+He gets conjoined help for his plans through the supernatural spirits and his wife and gets drowned in the tide, ultimately killing him.

-This way he could be seen to be predisposed surrender of his own life from the very beginning of the play itself.
+This way, he could be seen as opposed to surrendering his life from the very beginning of the play.